reem/rfcs/text/0000-inherent-impls-hack.md

 <!-- FIXME: Expand with details -->
-Add a new feature called extension impls for the purpose of providing inherent-like impls on types from foreign crates.
+Add a new feature called extension impls for the purpose of providing inherent-like impls on types from foreign crates, based on C#'s extension methods mechanism.

 # Motivation